toy/image_size/README.markdown

 ## Licence

-This code is free to use under the terms of the Ruby's licence.
+This code is free to use under the terms of the [Ruby's licence](LICENSE.txt).

-## Contact
+Original author: Keisuke Minami <keisuke@rccn.com>.\

-Original author: "Keisuke Minami": mailto:keisuke@rccn.com Further development by Ivan Kuchin https://github.com/toy/image_size
+Further development 2010-2020 Ivan Kuchin https://github.com/toy/image_size